hannariss/BERN02_project/README.md

 ## Problem description
 The goal of the analysis is to find potential gender differences in stress patterns.
-This was done by implementing multinomial logistic regression models (separatly for male and female participants) to classify stress levels into three categories:
+This was done by implementing multinomial logistic regression models (separately for male and female participants) to classify stress levels into three categories:
 - **Eustress (Positive Stress)** - Stress that motivates and enhances performance
 - **No Stress** - Currently experiencing minimal to no stress
 - **Distress (Negative Stress)** - Stress that causes anxiety and impairs well-being